 Rice cereal in a bottle can cause choking

-No TinyTears™ dolls were harmed in the
+No TinyTears™ dolls were harmed in the making of this photograph |

 Cereal-thickened milk in a bottle is often said to be a "choking risk" for infants.
 Now...
 I am nitpicking a little, but the concern about thickened liquids is not choking but aspiration (choking = something completely blocking your windpipe; aspiration = something getting into your windpipe that shouldn't be there).
 OK, now I've got that off my chest (pardon the pun), what's the risk of aspiration from cereal in a bottle?